 Disclosure Benchmark Meet Benchmark?
 Related Information 4.
 Counterparty risk - financial resources Issuer should maintain and apply a written policy detailing how it monitors compliance with its Australian financial services licence (AFSL) financial requirements and conducts stress testing to ensure it holds sufficient surplus liquid funds (SLF) to withstand significant market movements.
-Yes As clients trade with GCA as counterparty to its Margined FX Contracts and CFDs trades, clients are exposed to the risk that GCA will not have sufficient financial resources to meet its obligations to clients under these trades.
+As clients trade with GCA as counterparty to its Margined FX Contracts and CFDs trades, clients are exposed to the risk that GCA will not have sufficient financial resources to meet its obligations to clients under these trades.
 If GCA defaults on its obligations, clients may become unsecured creditors in an administration or liquidation and will not have recourse to any underlying assets in the event of GCA's insolvency.
 Accordingly, GCA maintains and applies a policy for monitoring compliance with its AFSL financial requirements and conducting "stress testing" to ensure it holds sufficient SLF to withstand significant market movements.
 Under the policy, GCA must prepare daily control documents setting out GCA's current balance sheet, a daily calculation of SLF, and a daily statement as to whether GCA complies with the financial requirements under its AFSL.
 Under the policy, GCA will undertake a daily analysis of its SLF relative to designated trigger points and conduct "stress testing" against its SLF.
+A copy of GCA's audited financial statements are

 Disclosure Benchmark Meet Benchmark?
 Related Information 5.
 Client money Issuer should maintain a clear policy on its use of client money, including whether it uses client money deposited by one client to meet margin or settlement requirements of another client.
-Yes • Under GCA's client money policy, all Client Money is deposited in a segregated account (referred to as a Client Segregated Account) and held on trust for the client in accordance with the requirements under the Corporations Act.
+Meet Benchmark?
+Yes Under GCA's client money policy, all Client Money is deposited in a segregated account (referred to as a Client Segregated Account) and held on trust for the client in accordance with the requirements under the Corporations Act.
 Client Money from clients generally is pooled in GCA's Client Segregated Account, but is segregated from GCA's own funds.
-Under GCA's client money policy: Client Money is segregated from GCA's own money; Client Money is held with an Australian Authorised Deposit-taking Institution (ADI) or an approved foreign bank; The Client is not entitled to interest earned on Client Money and GCA will retains any interest earned on Client Money; GCA may withdraw funds from a Client Segregated Account to satisfy payment of money owing by the relevant client to GCA under the Customer Agreement, including: the payment of daily finance charges; transaction fees; interest payments; bank transfer charges; inactivity fees and unrealised losses on the Account; GCA may withdraw Client Money from a Client Segregated Account at our discretion, subject to the requirements of the Corporations Act, but GCA does not use Client Money for its own purposes, such as hedging or GCA's own trading positions; and Although Client Money of GCA clients is pooled in the Clients Segregated Account, where a client owes money to GCA, GCA will generally only withdraw from the Clients Segregated Account the amount to which GCA is entitled, to meet that obligation.
-See Section 4.9 of the PDS for information about the risks to client funds deposited with GCA, such as the risks associated with the pooling of client's segregated funds.
+Under GCA's client money policy: Client Money is segregated from GCA's own money; Client Money is held with an Australian Authorised Deposit-taking Institution (ADI) or an approved foreign bank; The Client is not entitled to interest earned on Client Money and GCA will retains any interest earned on Client Money; GCA may withdraw funds from a Client Segregated Account to satisfy payment of money owing by the relevant client to GCA under the Customer Agreement, including: the payment of daily finance charges; transaction fees; interest payments; bank transfer charges; inactivity fees and unrealised losses on the Account; GCA may withdraw Client Money from a Client Segregated Account at our discretion, subject to the requirements of the Corporations Act, but GCA does not use Client Money for its own purposes, such as hedging or GCA's own trading positions; and Although Client Money of GCA clients is pooled in the Clients Segregated Account, where a client owes money to GCA, GCA will generally only Although Client Money of GCA clients is pooled in the Clients Segregated Account, where a client owes money to GCA, GCA will generally only withdraw from the Clients Segregated Account the amount to which GCA is entitled, to meet that See Section 4.9 of the PDS for information about the risks to client funds deposited with GCA, such as the risks associated with the pooling of client's segregated funds.
 Further information regarding Client Money and the Client Segregated Account is available in Section 4.9 of the PDS.